jameshughes89/cs4XX-EvolutionaryComputation/site/topics/origin/origin.rst

 -------------------------------------

 * Both Conway's Game of Life and Rule 110 are Turing complete
-* Both are remarkably simple systems that can produce remarkably complex behaviour
+* Both are remarkably simple systems that can produce remarkably complex and seemingly chaotic random behaviour
 * Both do not have any intelligence; they just follow their rules starting from initial conditions

 * But they're Turing complete --- they can perform any computation any other Turing complete system can